-- Mississippi State Basketball: Bulldogs and Rebels Square Off in Starkville
+- Mississippi State Basketball: Bulldogs fall to Memphis in NIT title game

 The lone caveat to all of this is Jeremy Johnson could always figure out a way to be everything people thought he was going to be when he was hyped so much before the 2015 season.
 Outside of that, I think the Auburn football coaching staff is going to be in for another long year in 2016.